peethree/vrp/README.md

 - [locationiq](https://locationiq.com/) api key - the free tier of this api has a rate limit of 2 requests/s and 5000 requests/day.

 In my case cpr and nlohmann/json were installed with vcpkg and or-tools was installed manually in the home directory.
-The api key needs to be retrievable from env.
-In the case of linux: 'export LIQ_API_KEY="..."' inside .bashrc
+The api key needs to be retrievable from env (with std::getenv("LIQ_API_KEY")).
+In my case I added the following to .basrc: 'export LIQ_API_KEY="..."'
+The executable is made with CMake.

 #### future TODOs
 - make something of a GUI
 - cache lon/lats from employees so the program is bottlenecked less by the api request rate limit
-- export the optimal assignments into a document.
+- export the assignments into a document.
 - add support for assigning an employee twice on the same day (evening + night shift)